Crisis Response

 In 2020, Congress took an important step in reimagining crisis response by passing bipartisan legislation, the National Suicide Hotline Designation Act of 2020, to designate 988 as the new nationwide, three-digit number for mental health and suicidal crises.

-As of July 16, 2022, people experiencing a mental health, substance use or suicide crisis can call or text 988 or chat with the Lifeline at 988lifeline.org and be connected to trained crisis counselors in the 988 Suicide and Crisis Lifeline network (formerly known as the National Suicide Prevention Lifeline).
+People experiencing a mental health, substance use or suicide crisis can call, text or chat 988 to be connected to trained crisis counselors in the 988 Suicide and Crisis Lifeline network.
 These crisis counselors are trained to help anyone experiencing a mental health crisis or emotional distress.

-The time is now for federal and state policymakers to reimagine our response to mental health and suicidal crises.
+Federal and state policymakers must act quickly to reimagine our response to mental health, substance use and suicidal crises.

 A well-designed crisis response system can be the difference between life and death for people experiencing a psychiatric emergency.
 There are three core elements of the National Guidelines for Crisis Care: